gallo-json/urban-sounds-classification/README.md

 Validation accurarcy: 90%

-The model is

 ## Reflection

-See my [reflection](docs/Reflection.md) on this project.
+As seen in the above results, the model is clearly overfitting.
+See more in my [reflection](docs/Reflection.md) on this project.

 ## Useful Links